shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 time: 10 minutes
 ```

-> The granite formations towered above them.
-> They passed the sheared cliff of Half Dome and the fierce face of El Capitan rising from the valley floor.
+> That night, under the branches of a towering sequoia called the Grizzly Giant, Teedie lay on the forty thick wool blankets his men prepared.
 {.nowrap}

 The vocabulary words for this module are mostly about some of the natural wonders in Yosemite and how they were created: wilderness, sequoia, glacier, valley, granite, sculpted, sheared.
 Understanding these words will help young readers comprehend John Muir’s description of how glaciers created Yosemite.

 Wilderness
-: an area generally undisturbed by human activity
+: a natural area generally undisturbed by human activity

 Stagecoach
 : a horse-drawn coach for carrying passengers